Assets and multimodal input

 Supported media types

-audio/wav and audio/webm.
+accept only audio/wav and audio/webm.

 Asset lifecycle